Key Takeaways

 - Opt-In Required: Unlike traditional class actions, FLSA collective actions require workers to affirmatively join.
 No one is automatically included.

 One worker denied overtime is a problem.
-Fifty workers denied overtime is a pattern.
-And when an employer builds wage theft into its business model — automatically deducting lunch breaks that were never taken, requiring off-the-clock work before every shift, or classifying everyone as "exempt" because it's cheaper — the solution isn't fifty separate lawsuits.
-It's one collective action that forces the company to answer for everything it did to every employee it cheated.
+Fifty workers denied overtime may show a pattern.
+And when an employer uses the same pay practice across a workforce — automatically deducting lunch breaks that were never taken, requiring off-the-clock work before every shift, or classifying whole job groups as exempt without looking at actual duties — the solution may not be fifty separate lawsuits.
+A collective action can let workers with similar claims pursue the issue together.

 How Collective Actions Work Under the FLSA